Elastifile/gcp-automation/README.md

 **destroy_enodes.sh**
 Bash script to query and delete multiple GCE instances and network resources simultaneously.
 Called as null_provider destroy from google_ecfs.tf

-!!! this script changes the gcloud current project to the terraform.tfvars project
+*** Notice that this script changes the gcloud current project to the terraform.tfvars project and returns to the original

 **password.txt**
 Plaintext file with EMS password